Jeffcw96/blog/content/post/useEffect/index.md

 {{< /highlight >}}

 ## Conditions to call useEffect Hook
-As we mentioned earlier, we can difine to fire the code inside the useEffect Hook based on certain values changed. <br/>
+As we mentioned earlier, we can define to fire the code inside the useEffect Hook based on certain values changed. <br/>
 We will be using back the previous example code which basically incrementing and decrementing the value by using [useState Hooks](/p/usestate-hook/).

 {{< highlight react >}}